christianconnett/Fallback/README.md

 		margin-left: 1rem;
 	```

 5. To convert rems within parenthesis, you must use the rem function and interpolate.
-This is purely to be use if you're too lazy to do math because you must manually specify a fallback.
+This is purely to be used if you're too lazy to do math because you must manually specify a fallback.
 	```scss
 	// SCSS
 		width: calc(25% - 16px);